divinerites/plausible-hugo/README.md

 When you're in `hugo mode server`, the call to plausible.io javascript is disable, so you can dev without bloating your statistics.

+## 10 - Check variables & module versions

+We perform an automatic check for the right ory mandatvariables fitting the right version.

+If we found a problem, we abort your build with a clear message.

+So it helps you updating your `config.toml` in case we introduced some breaking changes in variables names between versions (it is rare, but it happened already).

 ## Credits

 - Hugo : [www.gohugo.io](https://www.gohugo.io)